Gizmotronn/starsailors/stellarios/_posts/2019-05-01-stellarios-plans.md

 ACORD:
 https://discord.gg/npYWfZK

+### Discord

 <iframe src="https://discordapp.com/widget?id=553041942439657492&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0"></iframe>

 [![Gitter](https://badges.gitter.im/ACORD-Robotics/robosdev.svg)](https://gitter.im/ACORD-Robotics/robosdev?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ## Timeline
 At the moment I'm going to be working with Grok, Sololearn and a youtube tutorial to learn C++.
-I'll be using codeblocks and visual studio to write the code
+I'll be using codeblocks and visual studio to write the code.
+Check out [this page](http://acord-robotics.github.io/starsailors/docs) to see the code.

-Stellarios
+## Stellarios

 Stellarios is the official operating system and app of ACORD.
 Stellarios will be designed to work on MacOS & Windows devices, and there will be apps created for Android, iOS & Linux devices.
 Stellarios is going to be a bundle of applications that will be used by ACORD Corporation members to perform certain operations.
 Applications